-You’ve likely heard the term “superfood” tossed around quite a bit and have probably heard about all of the benefits offered by these nutrient-rich dietary additions.
-But what are superfoods?
+You’ve likely heard the term “superfoods” tossed around quite a bit and have probably heard about all of the benefits offered by these nutrient-rich dietary additions.
+So what is considered a superfood exactly?

 What Are Superfoods?

-Although the concept of “superfoods” can be traced back to the start of the 20th century, it has experienced a rise in popularity in more recent years as it became a buzzword for better health.
+Although the concept of “superfoods” can be traced back to the start of the 20th century, the term recently has become somewhat of a buzzword for better health.

-However, with no real definition or criteria to determine what exactly superfoods are, they have caused quite a bit of confusion for consumers and were often used by the food industry to market unhealthy “health foods,” meal plans for extreme weight loss and detox diets.
+However, with no real definition or criteria to determine what exactly superfoods are, they have caused quite a bit of confusion for consumers.
+The term is also often used by the food industry to market processed “health foods,” meal plans created to promote extreme weight loss and detox diets.

 We all know that eating healthy can have a major impact on the way you feel.
-Load up on the fast food and processed junk and you’ll probably start to feel sluggish, tired and weighed down.
-Cram tons of nutrient-dense fruits and veggies into your diet and you’ll likely find yourself full of energy and feeling good.
+If you load up on fast food and processed junk, you’ll probably start to feel sluggish, tired and weighed down.
+Cram tons of nutrient-dense fruits and leafy greens into your diet, and you’ll likely find yourself full of energy and feeling good.

 Whether you’re looking to fight free radicals or maximize the nutrients in your diet, wheatgrass should definitely be at the top of your list.

-Wheatgrass is prepared from the freshly sprouted leaves of the common wheat plant and can supply tons of vitamins and minerals, including iron, calcium and magnesium.
-It also gives you some added chlorophyll, a plant pigment that’s loaded with health benefits.
+Wheatgrass is prepared from the freshly sprouted leaves of the common wheat plant and can supply tons of nutrients, including iron, calcium and magnesium.
+It also gives you some added chlorophyll, a plant pigment that has protective effects.

 Add it to juices or smoothies for a burst of energy, try it in tablet form, or even eat it raw if you’re feeling adventurous.